 Search the ORE that applies to your geographic region of study to see if it has entries that apply to your research topic:

-Any of these published materials can be discovered by searching Tulane's Library Catalog.
+Both types of books can be discovered by searching Tulane's Library Catalog.
+Here are some search tips and tricks to get started:

 When looking for primary sources, do a Library Catalog Advanced Search and combine keywords related to your research area with strategic subject headings like these: